kiko-bt/WebAPI/README.md

-Connecting to a DB using Entity Framework, ADO.NET and Dapper
+*Connecting to a DB using Entity Framework, ADO.NET and Dapper with Repository Pattern *HTTP communication using: GET, POST, PUT, PATCH and DELETE methods